pe1hvh/cw_lcwo_pcw_interface/README.md

 More than a year ago I have build the Morse Code USB/HID Interface (The Gadget).
 But after some testing never used.

 This software give the already build interface an other goal.
 Which I think I will used more.
- It's now a simple interface for using the transmitting practice from LCWO end as interface for PCWFistCheck
+ It's now a simple interface for using the transmitting practice from LCWO and as interface for PCWFistCheck

 Related Websites
 ---------------